Refine and Represent: Region-to-Object Representation Learning: Results

 \paragraph{Semantic Segmentation}

-As seen in Table \ref{table:seg_table}, we outperform existing methods on PASCAL VOC ($+0.7$ mIOU) and Cityscapes ($+0.4$ mIOU) semantic segmentation.
+As seen in \Cref{table:det_table}, we outperform previously existing methods on PASCAL VOC ($+1.3$ mIOU) and Cityscapes ($+0.3$ mIOU) semantic segmentation.
+Compared to concurrent work (SlotCon), \ours provides an improvement of $+1.1$ mIOU and $+0.5$ mIOU on PASCAL VOC and Cityscapes respectively.
 We believe our improvements in semantic segmentation demonstrate the benefits of pretraining region-level and object-centric representations. \ours improves transfer performance on this task as pixel-level features are learned while also training the object-centric representations needed to identify the objects in the scene.
 In particular, the benefits of \ours is demonstrated by our state-of-the-art performance on the PASCAL VOC semantic segmentation task, a pixel-level classification task which is object-focused as most of its classes are also present in ImageNet-1K.